hjhart/the_rotten_pirate/README.md

 	    quality: high # or low
 	    results_to_analyze: 5 # Crank this up if you want to query more results comments.
 Maximum of 50 right now.
 	download_directory: tmp/torrents # can be relative to the current directory (as seen), or it can be from the home directory (e.g. ~/Torrents)

+## Run the process!

+	rake execute

+You should see a bunch of output.
+If you don't, run the smallish test suite and see if it's all passing.

 ## Run tests

 	rspec spec

 So far this has been tested on ruby-1.9.2-p290 on OSX 10.6

 ## Play with gem